ShahdKh5/Solar-Street-Light-Automation/README.md

-# Smart_Water_Management_Project
+# Solar-Street-Light-Automation
-The Smart Water Management &amp; Leak Detection System is an ATmega32-based embedded system that monitors water levels, detects leaks, and automatically controls a water pump.
-It also provides LCD monitoring, alarms, and AUTO/MANUAL modes for efficient and safe water management.
+Smart solar street lighting system using ATmega32 with motion detection and adaptive PWM-based illumination for energy-efficient lighting.